Jerenemy/asteroids_/README.md

 1. Make game over screen and play again

 # Bugs discovered:
-1. No time for destruction animation
+1. No time for destruction animation - FIXED
-2. Spaceship added everytime restart, need to fix this either in start_game() only init-ing if necessary
+2. Spaceship added everytime restart, need to fix this either in start_game() only init-ing if necessary - FIXED
-3. Displays are in wrong vertical position, need to be based off scrnsize
+3. Displays are in wrong vertical position, need to be based off scrnsize - FIXED
-4. Not displaying GAME OVER or CLICK TO PLAY
+4. Not displaying GAME OVER or CLICK TO PLAY - FIXED
-5. High scores are not real
+5. High scores are not real - FIXED

+# New Features to add:
+1. leveling system
+2. sounds
+3. automated spaceships
+4. improve particle movement
+5. improve asteroids shapes
+THEN DONE.